 So here’s a quick tip we have learned to help control the fruit fly population around our house.

-Put a small cup or other containers on the countertop with about ¼ cup of apple cider vinegar.
+Put a small cup or other container on the countertop with about ¼ cup of apple cider vinegar.
 Add a few drops of liquid dish soap

 to the vinegar.
 We usually just use one of these little ceramic mugs, but you could also use a shallow bowl or even a pie tin.
 In a larger container, you may need to add more than a 1/4 cup of vinegar.